timkql/CTD_Dino_Game/docs.md

     obstacles  = [cactus_small,cactus_tall,cactus_wide,bird]
 ```
 ### Map generation loop
+Extend the map block with new map objects.
+If a new map object would cause the block to hit maximum length, pad the right of the block with empty space instead.
 ```py
     # Randomly add map objects until the map width is reached
     while(True):